anthill-tec/btrfs-subvolume-tools/docs/do-backup.md

 * `--exclude-from=FILE`
   Read exclude patterns from FILE (one pattern per line).

+* `--show-excluded`
+  Interactively review and select which files and directories to exclude.
+This feature requires the `dialog` package to be installed.
+Note that this option is incompatible with `--non-interactive` mode and will cause the script to exit with an error if both are specified.

 ## EXCLUDE PATTERNS

 The `do-backup.sh` script supports excluding files and directories from the backup using glob-style patterns.
 This is useful for skipping temporary files, logs, caches, or other files that don't need to be backed up.